 Stepping up the Pace

 The problem with the process isn’t that it has 13 steps.
-Thirteen is a lot, but they’re all necessary parts of a reliable hiring process.
+13 is a lot, but they’re all necessary parts of a reliable hiring process.
 The problem happens because the steps are done in sequence.
-An Agile approach converts this from a serial process to several simultaneous processes.
+An Agile approach converts this from a serial process to several, simultaneous processes.
 Here’s how:

 The Agile Interview Day

 When an opening occurs, the most time-consuming parts of the 13-step process are already done.
 The hiring manager selects a candidate from the Virtual Bench and makes an offer.
-There is no scheduling and no delays.
+There’s no scheduling, and there are no delays.
 The candidate is primed and has made personal decision to take the job when offered.

 Keeping the Virtual Bench Warm